Registered Agent: What Is It & How To Get One

 - Agent for service of process

 It’s always best to check with your state’s official business registration website to get your registered agent’s specific requirements.
-For example, Virginia requires the RA to be an attorney, a member of the business entity’s management, or a licensed business in the state—it cannot be the business itself or a family member not in the business.
+For example, Virginia requires the RA to be a member of the State Bar or a member of the business entity’s management—it cannot be the business itself or a family member not in the business.
+A registered agent in Virginia must also be a resident of the state and have a physical business address or registered office there.

 You may be considering making yourself your own registered agent.
 Doing this would save you at least $100 a year.
-If allowed in your state, the requirements to be a registered agent are reasonably straightforward:
+If allowed in your state, the requirements to be your own registered agent are reasonably straightforward:

 - Resident individual: You must be a resident of the state where your business entity is registered or incorporated in.